Frequently Asked Questions

 All of the consumables we use on the courses are included, and we have a range of bikes purely for training purposes on hand to show typical examples of all of the systems that we discuss, and in general we have "live" repairs to help with that too.

-A: In general, yes ... just let us know a couple of weeks in advance of the course and we should be able to recommend accommodation at the very least - in some cases we'll be able to book it for you, too.
+A: If you are coming to us at Stoke-on-Trent, in general, yes ... just let us know a couple of weeks in advance of the course and we will be able to recommend accommodation at the very least - in some cases we'll be able to book it for you, too.

 Q: I don't live anywhere near Stoke-on-Trent - can you come to me to deliver training?